isce-framework/isce2/README.md

-* RelaxIV (a minimum cost flow relaxation algorithm coded in C++ by Antonio Frangioni and Claudio Gentile at the University of Pisa, based on the Fortran code developed by by Dimitri Bertsekas while at MIT) available by request at http://www.di.unipi.it/~frangio.
+* RelaxIV (a minimum cost flow relaxation algorithm coded in C++ by Antonio Frangioni and Claudio Gentile at the University of Pisa, based on the Fortran code developed by Dimitri Bertsekas while at MIT) is available at https://github.com/frangio68/Min-Cost-Flow-Class.
-So that ISCE will compile it properly, the RelaxIV files should be placed in the directory: 'contrib/UnwrapComp/src/RelaxIV'.
+The RelaxIV files should be placed in the directory: 'contrib/UnwrapComp/src/RelaxIV' so that ISCE will compile it properly.

 * PULP: Use easy\_install or pip to install it or else clone it from, https://github.com/coin-or/pulp.
 Make sure the path to the installed